atharvamulgundeverestek/Documentation/JMBAXI HOOKS/useAccessControl.md

 ---
 ### usePermissions Hook

-The `usePermissions` hook fetches and sets the current user's permission list using Jotai atoms.
+The `usePermissions` hook provides access to the current user's granted permissions and also allows updating them within the application state.

 ```js
 import { currentUserPermissions } from "@/store";